mchmarny/dapr-demos/setup/aks/README.md

 * `make cluster-list` to list your AKS clusters
 * `make version-list` to list Kubernetes versions supported on AKS

+Once cluster is created, you can follow [these instructions](../) to configure Dapr.

 ## Cleanup

 To lists previously created clusters run